yurajsmn/GoFood-/README.md

 Ensure your MongoDB database has the following collections:

 - `food_items` - Contains food items with name, category, image, and options
-- `FoodCato` - Contains food categories
+- `foodCategory` - Contains food categories
 - `users` - Automatically created for user authentication
+- `orders` - Automatically created for storing orders

 ### 5. Run the Application